-Mr. Perez reviewed the Moving-to-Work Plan for Fiscal Year 2020-2021 and informed the public no proposed changes to existing activities or new activates are expected to be introduced this fiscal year.
-Mr. Perez reported the Housing Authority increased the rental-subsidy amount program participants receive to meet the rise in cost for renting a unit in our area.
-This increase subsidy will be available to new program participants as they start our program and on the annual renewal of our current program participants.
+Mr. Perez reviewed the Moving-to-Work Plan for Fiscal Year 2021-2022 and informed the public no proposed changes to existing activities or new activates are expected to be introduced this fiscal year.
 Our goal is to continue to develop additional affordable housing through our Activity 5 Section of our MTW Plan.
 We will continue to manage 710 Public Housing units.

 Mr. Perez opened the hearing to the public to answer any questions.
-However, after review of the questions it was determined that questions from the public pertained to specific circumstances related to their cases and not to the material presented.
-The program participant that was present was thankful being able to participate in the program and shared that being able to receive assistance has significantly Improved their ability to get back in the workforce better their situation.
+However, after review of the questions it was determined that questions from the public pertained to specific circumstances related to their cases and not to the material presented and were referred to speak directly with their Eligibility Clerk.

-The meeting was adjourned at 3:26 P.M.
+The meeting was adjourned at 3:13 P.M.